ThatGuyCND/tractor/README.md

 <footer id="page-footer"> </footer>
 ```

-To convert this to a Protobots template file you will simply add a "region" attribute to each of the elements that you will be placing content into, and give it an appropriate name.
+To convert this to a Tractor template file you will simply add a "region" attribute to each of the elements that you will be placing content into, and give it an appropriate name.
 Here is what your home_layout.html file will look once that is done:

 ```html
 <header region="header" id="page-header"> </header>